wied03/ansible-ruby/README.md

 [![Quality](http://img.shields.io/codeclimate/github/wied03/ansible-ruby.svg?style=flat-square)](https://codeclimate.com/github/wied03/ansible-ruby)
 [![Version](http://img.shields.io/gem/v/ansible-ruby.svg?style=flat-square)](https://rubygems.org/gems/ansible-ruby)

-Attempts to create a Ruby DSL on top of Ansible's YML files
+Attempts to create a Ruby DSL on top of Ansible's YML files.
+Currently this is against Ansible 2.1.1.0.

 ## What does it do?
 * Creates a Ruby DSL that compiles .rb files to YML on a file by file basis